Tuesday - Sunday: 10.00 - 16.00

 Extended opening hours:

-Your ticket for the Natural History Museum of Denmark is valid for 48 hours and gives you access to both the Zoological Museum, Geological Museum and the Palm House in the Botanical Garden.
+Your ticket for the Natural History Museum of Denmark is valid for 48 hours and gives you access to one visit at both the Zoological Museum, Geological Museum and the Palm House in the Botanical Garden.

 Adults: DKK 105